 Just to get it straight: I really admire my sister-in-law and her perseverance.
 She has been practicing "Comptine d'une autre été" for over five months now.
 A great song that you truly and deeply love is your best motivator.
 But sometimes, a song that takes too long to learn will only leave you frustrated.
 This is why flowkey also offers simpler versions of songs to practice.
 Try to find an arrangement that meets your skills so you can get learning today.

-If you've just started out on your piano journey or would like some more practice advice, I recommend reading 4 Tips to Master Any Song or find out more about the flowkey learning method.
+If you've just started out on your piano journey or would like some more practice advice, I recommend reading 4 Tips to Master Any Song.
 Want to find out how playing the piano benefits your brain?
 Have a look at How Playing Piano Makes You Successful in Life.